siraajkudtarkar/CS167/Labs/Lab1/CS167-Lab1.md

 1. **Make sure your user name does not have any space.
 Otherwise, create an user without space.**
 2. **Create a writable folder with no space in the path, for example:**
-    - Linux and MacOS: "\~/cs167", where *\~* is your home directory
+    - Linux and macOS: "\~/cs167", where *\~* is your home directory
       - Linux: "/home/user/cs167", where your username is "user".
-      - MacOS: "/Users/user/cs167", where your username is "user".
+      - macOS: "/Users/user/cs167", where your username is "user".
     - Windows: "C:\cs167"

 <details>